-To reduce your risk for colon and rectal cancer, board-certified colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, at Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, offers comprehensive colonoscopy services.
+To reduce your risk for colon and rectal cancer, board-certified proctologist Lisa A. Perryman, MD, FACS, FASCRS, at Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, offers one of the best comprehensive colonoscopy services.
 Dr. Perryman uses the latest colonoscopy technology to diagnose symptoms, like rectal bleeding, and to screen for early signs of cancer.
 If you’re over 50 and haven’t had a colonoscopy, schedule a preventative cancer screening appointment by calling Colorado Colon & Rectal Specialists or requesting a consultation through the online booking feature.

 A colonoscopy is a test that can identify changes in the inner lining of the colon.
 These changes can confirm an underlying condition causing rectal bleeding, pain or other symptoms.

 Dr. Perryman also uses a colonoscopy as a routine screening tool for colon and rectal cancer.
 She has a high detection rate for adenomas, which are polyps that develop in the thin layer of tissue inside the colon.

 The polyps can become malignant, or cancerous, especially if you’re over 50 or have a personal or family history of cancer.